Trophime/course-prepost-slides/pages/intro.md

 - 📣 Difficult (up to several months)
 - ⌛ CPU time and resources consuming
-- ⚠️ Highly depends on chosen numerical models
+- ⚠️ Depends on chosen numerical models

 <!--
 You can have `style` tag in markdown to override the style for the current page.